CTXz/stm32f1-picopwner/README.md

 Prior to connecting your Pi Pico to your target board, ensure that the `BOOT1` pin (typically `PB2`, but please refer to your chips datasheet) on your target board is permanently set high by using a Pull-Up resistor (1k - 100k) to 3.3V. **Neglecting to use a pull-up resistor to drive `BOOT1` high can have severe consequences, potentially damaging the pin.
 This is because the `BOOT1` pin is also used as a GPIO pin, and driving it as a low output without a pull-up resistor could cause a direct short.**

-Next, connect your Pi Pico to your target board as shown in the table bellow:
+Next, connect your Pi Pico to your target board as shown in the table below:

 | Pi Pico          | STM32F1   |
 |------------------|-----------|